GangDu/GettingAndCleaningDataCourseProject/README.md

 ## Note

-* The location of the required files can be change, but you need to change the 'filepath' variable value on the run_analysis.R. the defult location of reading file is the location of 'run_analysis.R', that mean that you should place the required files and run_analysis.R in the same folder.
+* The location of the required files can be change, but you need to change the 'filepath' variable value on the run_analysis.R.
+  The defult location of reading file is the location of 'run_analysis.R', that mean that you should place the required files and run_analysis.R in the same folder.